GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 A *StatementClass* defines the type of a SpecIF statement instance.
 Inheritance from other statement classes using the *extends* attribute is possible, as well.
 Statements are the edges in a SpecIF graph and are in fact semantic relations between resources.
 A statement has two ends called *subject* and *object*.
-An example is "system-component IJK *satisfies* requirement 345".
+An example is "system-component-IJK *satisfies* requirement-345".
-A StatementClass allows the definition of eligible resource classes for the subject an object of the statement instances.
+A StatementClass may define eligible resource classes for the subject an object of the statement instances.
 This is done by referencing the allowed subject ResourceClass elements and object ResourceClass elements.
 Restricting the eligible resource classes forboth subject and object of a statement can effectively exclude meaningless, misleading or even false statements.